olobiolo/siscreenr/README.md

 3. Hit scoring is done by setting a treshold on the NPI/NPA and applyin the stringency criterion.
 4. Data annotation proceeds normally.
 5. A plotting tool for NPI is available.
 The hit distribution tool as applicable.
-6. Reporting is left to the user, as usual.
+6. Reporting is left to the User, as usual.